Why the Zoom record button is missing when you're a guest

 For those cases, you need a fallback that doesn't depend on the host at all.

-Solution 2 — Record Zoom from your own Mac
+Option 2 — Record Zoom from your own Mac

 QuickTime Player's built-in screen recording

-QuickTime ships with a built-in screen recorder:
+QuickTime ships with a screen recorder:

 - Open QuickTime Player